deadbok/groenholdt.net/content/Computers/RaspberryPi/MediaTek-MT7601-USB-WIFI-on-the-Raspberry-Pi/MediaTek-MT7601-USB-WIFI-on-the-Raspberry-Pi.md

 Driver
 ======
-The driver is available at their web side download page [here](http://www.mediatek.com/en/downloads/).
+The driver is available at their web side download page [here](http://www.mediatek.com/en/downloads/) (there is an error on that page, select 71610U for linux.
+[Link](http://www.mediatek.com/en/downloads/mt7610u-usb/).
 Find the one called "MT7601U USB".
 I have the file mirrored [here]($LOCALURL/DPO_MT7601U_LinuxSTA_3.0.0.4_20130913.tar.bz2).

 [These](http://va3paw.com/2014/03/16/hsmm-mesh-on-raspberry-pi/#more-629)